JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 ### Naming Rules

 Often, DBA specialists adhere to certain naming conventions for database objects.
 For example, all table or column names have a specific prefix.
 Yet, Java developers usually prefer to drop these prefixes for the JPA model.
 JPA Buddy allows you to specify prefixes to skip.
 Assume we set `sys_` and `p_` as prefixes to skip.
 After that, we apply reverse engineering for `sys_user` and `p_product` tables.
 As a result, prefixes will not appear in the corresponding entity names.
 The final entity names will be `User` and `Product` instead of `SysUser` and `PProduct`.
-Also, the database column names sometimes match the [reserved Java keywords](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/_keywords.html).
+Also, the database column names sometimes match the <a href="https://docs.oracle.com/javase/tutorial/java/nutsandbolts/_keywords.html">reserved Java keywords</a>.
 E.g., `public`, `interface`, and so on...
 In this case, you can configure the field suffix so that JPA Buddy will append it to the original column name.
 E.g. for the `Field` suffix, the resulting names will be `publicField` and `interfaceField`.

 ![preferences_reverse_engineering](img/preferences-naming-rules.png)